2ndSightLab/ai-tracker/fixed.md

 6/4/2026 2:27 Let's go.
 Unlocking and logging in.

+🟢 On that note, because I cannot define the password when I create a new account and I can't do something liek use and existing RAM shared admin MFA or something I have to log into each acocunt in the OU and go through the password reset step.
+Yes I know I can disable the root admin but that's a pain.
+I do not create users in every account.
+I creat them in one IAM acocunt.
+To get to the other account  have to log into the IAM account and use the user I created to asume a role to get to an account and my users don't have all powerful privildges.
+I like to have the option still to get in as root.
+Yes I know you cna diable root everywhere.
+I know.
+But assuming a role is painful sometimes compred to just logging in.
+I may revisit the whole lock down the admin thing later.

+🟢 Have to change lambda concurrency in mroe accounts.
+I can't remember why but ther was a reason I couldn't autoamte this so I have to login to teh acount and run a script I output in an eror message to make that request.

 🟢 If prompt has ? at end do not add : like Change creds?:

 🟢 Another menu is not consistent.